cmt-dtu-energy/packsim/README.md

 }
 ```

-Each element of the `extracted_packing.items` field is an object describing the final field of each particle:
+Each element of the `extracted_packing.items` field is an object describing the final state of each particle:

 ```json
 {